 Good technique gets us in the right position and gets the timing right so we can hit THROUGH bad lighting conditions.
 How many of us have practiced low serving with our eyes closed to check if our swing is 100% grooved?

 Indeed, habitual and frequent complains about issues during matches are defeatist and make good players look ordinary.
-Thereby, giving a competitive edge to opponent who is calm, reserved and focused.
+Thereby, giving a competitive edge to an opponent who is calm, reserved and focused.

 Let’s stop worrying about what we cannot do anything about, and spend time on improving our badminton!